graphcore/examples/code_examples/tensorflow2/adversarial_generalized_method_of_moments/README.md

 ### 2) Prepare the TensorFlow environment

-Create and activate a Python virtualenv with the appropriate version of gc_tensorflow for TensorFlow 2 installed.
+Create and activate a Python virtualenv with the version of tensorflow-2 from the Poplar SDK installed.
 ```
 virtualenv venv -p python3.6
 source venv/bin/activate
-pip install gc_tensorflow-2.X.X+XXXXXX
+pip install tensorflow-2.X.X+XXXXXX
 ```
 Then install proper versions of numpy and tensorflow-probability by doing:
 ```